-1. Step One: In the event that after the matter is not resolved following the informal review, a written grievance shall be presented within ten (10) working days to the Department Head.
+1. Step One: In the event after the matter is not resolved following the informal review, a written grievance shall be presented within ten (10) working days to the Department Head.
 The Department Head shall have five (5) workdays to respond in writing to the grievance and may confer with supervisory or administrative personnel before responding to the grievance.
-2. Step Two: If a mutually satisfactory solution to the grievance has not been reached at Step One, the grievant has five (5) working days to submit the grievance to the City Manager.
-The City Manager shall have ten (10) working days after receipt of the grievance in which to schedule such investigations or hearings as may be necessary and to render a written decision.
+2. Step Two: If a mutually satisfactory solution to the grievance has not been reached at Step One, the grievant has five (5) working days to submit the grievance to the City Manager or to request mediation or advisory arbitration.
+The City Manager shall have ten (10) working days after receipt of the grievance in which to schedule such investigations or hearings as may be necessary to create any applicable administrative record; upon submission of the matter and any administrative record, the City Manager shall render a written decision within ten (10) working days, unless the parties otherwise agree to an extension of time.
 Unless an extension of time has been agreed upon in writing, failure of the City Manager to render a written decision within twenty (20) working days shall constitute a denial of the grievance, and the grievant may proceed to mediation or arbitration as provided below.